 - 4.13 Scottish Planning Policy (SPP) complements NPF3 and sets out national planning policies for the development and use of land.
 SPP provides policy commentary under two key themes, Principal Policies and Subject Policies.
-There are two Principal Policies in SPP (Sustainability and Placemaking) which are underpinned by several policy principles, as discussed in the following paragraphs. - The first policy principle states that 'This SPP introduces a presumption in favour of development that contributes to sustainable development'.
+There are two Principal Policies in SPP (Sustainability and Placemaking) which are underpinned by several policy principles, as discussed in the following paragraphs. - 4.14 The first policy principle states that 'This SPP introduces a presumption in favour of development that contributes to sustainable development'.
 Given that the Highland Wide LDP was adopted in 2012 and has not been subject to a review, the SPP presumption in favour of sustainable development is fully engaged and the 'test' set out in paragraph 33 of SPP applies: namely, 'Where relevant policies in a development plan are out-of-date or the plan does not contain policies relevant to the proposal, then the presumption in favour of development that contributes to sustainable development will be a significant material consideration.
 Decision-makers should also take into account any adverse impacts which would significantly and demonstrably outweigh the benefits when assessed against the wider policies in this SPP.
 The same principle should be applied where a development plan is more than five years old'.
 It should be noted that the SPP test is not a simple planning balance any planning harm has to 'significantly and demonstrably' outweigh scheme benefits. - 4.15 SPP does not offer advice on what constitutes development that contributes to sustainable development and it is therefore up to decision makers to consider this on a proposal by proposal basis, drawing conclusions about the weight to be accorded to the presumption in favour accordingly.
-In seeking to apply the presumption in favour, SPP confirms in paragraph 29 that planning policies and decisions should be guided by several key principles, the most pertinent being. - Giving due weight to the net economic benefit of proposals; - Supporting good design and the six qualities of successful places; - Supporting delivery of infrastructure, for example transport, education, energy, digital and water: - Supporting climate change mitigation and adaptation including taking account of flooding; and - Protecting, enhancing and promoting access to cultural heritage, including the historic environment. - 4.16 It is considered that the Proposed Development can be positively considered against this requirement and is supported by it, for the following reasons: - The Proposed Development could generate up to 32.4MW of renewable electricity, saving over 874,150 tCO2e that would otherwise be emitted should the equivalent amount of electricity be produced from fossil fuel power stations (coal or gas);
+In seeking to apply the presumption in favour, SPP confirms in paragraph 29 that planning policies and decisions should be guided by several key principles, the most pertinent being. - Giving due weight to the net economic benefit of proposals; - Supporting good design and the six qualities of successful places; - Supporting delivery of infrastructure, for example transport, education, energy, digital and water; - Supporting climate change mitigation and adaptation including taking account of flooding; and - Protecting, enhancing and promoting access to cultural heritage, including the historic environment. - 4.16 It is considered that the Revised Development can be positively considered against this requirement and is supported by it, for the following reasons: - The Revised Development could generate up to 18MW of renewable electricity, saving between 14,615 and 15,501 tonnes of CO2 emissions per year (between 365,375 and 387,525 tonnes CO2 over its 25 year operational life) compared to grid mix electricity generation; and between 23,936 and 25,386 tonnes of CO2 emissions per year (between 598,400 and 645,900 tonnes CO2 over its 25 year operational life) compared to fossil fuel mix electricity;